Delmonico's: Later revivals

 In 1997 the BiCE Group took over operations of the restaurant.
 The group renovated the location and reopened Delmonico's with Gian Pietro Branchi as executive chef.
 The restaurant reopened in May 1998 after a renovation by Morris Nathanson.
 In 1999, the restaurant was leased to the Ocinomled partnership.
-The restaurant closed temporarily in 2020 due to the COVID-19 pandemic.
-In January 2023, Delmonico's reopened under new ownership, Dennis Turcinovic and Joseph Licul signed a new lease on the building.
-Turcinovic and Licul welcomed Max Tucci (Oscar Tucci's grandson) to join them as Third Generation Partner and Global Brand Officer.
-The restaurant underwent interior renovation, and reopened September 15, 2023.
-New York City Mayor Adams attended the ceremonial ribbon cutting with Gina Tucci and the new Delmonico's team.
-Max Tucci welcomed "New York and the World back to Delmonico’s."
+The restaurant closed temporarily in 2020 due to the COVID-19 pandemic and stayed closed for three years amid legal troubles between the partners and landlord.
+In December 2022 Dennis Turcinovic and Joseph Licul signed a new lease on the building.
+The restaurant reopened September 18, 2023.

 Signature dishes

 Delmonico potatoes were invented at Delmonico's restaurant and possibly Chicken à la King.
 However, the restaurant is most famous for the Delmonico steak, which it now serves as a rib eye steak but originally served as a strip steak, hence the latter cut's nickname as the "New York strip" within the United States.
 Eggs Benedict were also said to have originated at Delmonico's, although others claim that dish as well.

 It is often said that the name "Baked Alaska" was coined at Delmonico's as well, in 1867, by chef Charles Ranhofer.
 However, no contemporary account exists of this occurrence, and Ranhofer himself referred to the dish, in 1894, as "Alaska Florida", apparently referring to the contrast between extremes of heat and cold.
 It is also said that Lobster Newberg was invented at the restaurant.